Defend2 is about exercising our 2nd Amendment right, and challenging laws that infringe the rights it grants.

 As we respond to atrocities like the school shooting in Parkland, Florida – and we should – let us do so in a thoughtful way which does not compromise the American people’s Second Amendment rights.
 There are many ways for us as a nation to respond to these events, including improvements in community policing, training for teachers and staff to identify and respond to active shooters, and better security for our schools.
 Like many challenges we face, the best response is one which is carefully considered and widely supported. -Taken from: Column | Congressman Adrian Smith April 6, 2018 –

-Assure the 2nd Amendment will never be infringed excercise your 2nd Amendment rights.
+Protect the 2nd Amendment excercise your 2nd Amendment rights.

-Find Your Rep. here and ask them to cosponsor H.R.
+Find Your Representative here ask them to cosponsor H.R.
 38 the Concealed Carry Reciprocity Act.